The Québec maritime Blog

 Boréal Loppet

-Another February event that is popular with cross-country skiers is the Boréal Loppet, which takes place every year in Forestville, in Côte-Nord.
-Elite skiers race on a scenic 48-km (30-mi.) course.
-The amateur part of the event features 32-km (20-mi.), 16-km (10-mi.), 10-km (6-mi.) and 7-km (4-mi.) races, as well as shorter races for children.
+Taking place in February in Forestville, in Côte-Nord, the Boréal Loppet annual event celebrates the popular sport of cross-country skiing.
+Elite skiers race on a scenic 48-km (30-mi.) course while the course for less experienced skiers is 32-km (20-mi.) long.
+The general public can also join in by participating in the 7-km (4-mi.), 10-km (6-mi.) and 16-km (10-mi.) races as well as in shorter races for children.
 Cross-country ski enthusiasts of all ages can take part in this fun event!

-The Boréal Loppet also includes a fat-bike race, an activity that keeps gaining in popularity in this region.
+The Boréal Loppet also includes a fatbike race, an increasingly popular activity in this region.

 Festival des Hivernants

-If you happen to be in Sept-Îles, in Côte-Nord, in March, don’t miss the Festival des Hivernants!
-Regardless of how cold it may be outside, this festival will keep you warm with a combination of outdoor fun and cultural discovery.
+If you happen to be in Sept-Îles, in Côte-Nord, in March, don’t miss the Festival des Hivernants*!
+Regardless of how cold the weather may be, this festival will keep you warm with a combination of outdoor fun and cultural discoveries.
 Experience the joys of winters past and present through a varied program focused on the hivernants.
-But who were the hivernants (winterers), you ask?
-This was the name given to those who spent the winter at the Old Trading Post.
-Many of the festival activities will take place at this historical interpretation site that presents daily life in a 19th-century fur-trading post.
-Come and discover the lives of the hivernants during this fun festival!
+But who were these hivernants, you may ask?
+Hivernants (winterers) was the name given to those who overwintered at trading posts such as the Old Trading Post.
+Many of the festival’s activities take place at this historical interpretation site that presents daily life in a 19th-century fur-trading post.
+Come and discover the lives of the hivernants during this fun winter festival!

-If traditional winter activities are more your speed, I invite you to read our blog post about downhill skiing and snowboarding.
-You may also be interested in seal watching in the Îles de la Madeleine.
+If traditional winter activities are more your speed, I invite you to read our blog posts about snowshoeing and backcountry skiing in our regions.

-With all these options, you’ll have a tough time convincing me that you’re not looking forward to winter!
+With all these options, you’ll have a tough time convincing me that winter is not an inspiring season!
 What are you waiting for?
-Dress up warmly and come and discover Québec’s winter wonderland!
+Dress warmly and come and discover Québec’s winter wonderland!

 (0) comment